 Each question is presented only once.
 Once you move from one question to the next, you will not be able to return to a previous question.
-The total test time is set to allow just over one minute per question.

 Important It is to your advantage to answer each question before you move to the next question since your score will be based on the number of questions answered correctly.
 There will be no review at the completion of the exam.